-The Aurora Oval
+The Aurora Belt

 The thick green area is where the northern lights are seen even when the aurora activity is not very strong.
 The outer thinner green circle is how south they can be spotted on days when there is extreme activity.
 But that happens rarely so they are not higher probability locations.
 One interesting note; on rare occasions, like once in a decade, the Aurorae can be spotted as south as the Mediterranean!

-But simply going to a place which is on the aurora oval is not enough to see the northern lights.
+But simply going to a place which is on the aurora belt is not enough to see the northern lights.
 To be able to pick the best aurora spot, first, we need to understand the factors that determine the occurrence and visibility of the northern lights.